yaochaorui/Trinity-RFT/README.md

 # run the docker image
 docker run -it --gpus all --shm-size="64g" --rm -v $PWD:/workspace -v <root_path_of_data_and_checkpoints>:/data trinity-rft:latest
 ```

+Trinity-RFT requires
+Python version >= 3.10,
+CUDA version >= 12.4,
+and at least 2 GPUs.

 ### Step 2: prepare dataset and model